mozilla/fxa-scrypt-helper/README.md

 ## Installation

 You'll need to grab the Python scrypt library version 0.6.1 or better from [PyPI] [pypi] .
-You'll also need the [Pyramid framework] [pyramid]
+You'll also need the [Pyramid framework] [pyramid].
+For simple setups you can likely get away with the usual:

+    $> python setup.py install

 [pypi]: https://pypi.python.org/pypi/scrypt/0.6.1
 [pyramid]: https://pypi.python.org/pypi/pyramid

 ## Running

-    $ cd scrypt-helper
+Run a simple testing server like so:

-    $ python server.py
+    $ python ./script_helper/run.py

 Then make an http POST with a JSON body of the form: